abhi0395/qsoabsfind/README.md

 [![Documentation Status](https://readthedocs.org/projects/qsoabsfind/badge/?version=latest)](https://qsoabsfind.readthedocs.io/en/latest/?badge=latest)
 [![license shields.io](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/abhi0395/qsoabsfind/blob/main/LICENSE)

 `qsoabsfind` is a Python module designed to detect absorbers with doublet properties in **SDSS** and **DESI** like low-resolution quasar spectra.
 It identifies potential absorption systems using a convolution-based, adaptive signal-to-noise approach, followed by Gaussian fitting and a series of rigorous checks to eliminate false positives.
 The module also calculates rest-frame equivalent widths (EWs), FWHM and line centers using a double-Gaussian model.
 Optionally, it can calculate the total column densities of metal absorbers using the apparent optical depth method (AODM).
+The code offers flexibility to run with either default search parameters or user-provided custom search parameters.

 ### Supported Metal Doublets Systems